dasvegy/dasvegy/README.md

 I’m a self-taught developer who enjoys building tools and small games.
 Most of my projects are experiments to learn, improve, and have fun.

-I’ve got a bunch of projects, but my favorite is the [Betterer-Twitch-Notifier](https://github.com/dasvegy/Betterer-Twitch-Notifier).
+I’ve got a bunch of projects, I'm currently working on: [Betterer-Twitch-Notifier](https://github.com/dasvegy/Betterer-Twitch-Notifier).

 ### Some of my Projects are:
 - **[Betterer-Twitch-Notifier](https://github.com/dasvegy/Betterer-Twitch-Notifier)** — Customizable Twitch notification tool